The Visibility of Underwear

 In today's world of climatic control, ladies rarely need to be either hot or cold and consequently the fabrics used in clothes can be sheerer and lighter than decades ago.
 Visibility of underwear is therefore much more common and acceptable today.
 The obvious brassiere beneath the blouse is so common as to elicit no comment, however, and perhaps this is a male thing, but my husband always regards the inadvertent display of the brassiere label a social gaffe of ludicrous proportions.
 Nevertheless, I have removed most of my brassiere labels since at least, on this occasion, he may have a point.

 Spencer (1941), amongst others, went to quite some effort to produce 'recessed lacing' that would not show through the outer layers of clothing.
 Spirella, being a little more practical, realised that front-lacing was unlikely to show since bending over backwards is merely an expression and not an everyday act.
 Spirella often, however, covered their rear-lacing to avoid embarrassing evidence of one's corsets when bending down.
-The amazingly slim model in the middle is, in fact, going to find that bending in any direction is less than comfortable.
+The amazingly slim Spencer model (below) is, in fact, going to find that bending in any direction is less than comfortable.

-Ambrose Wilson, the catalogue that, more than any other, brought traditional corsetry to the British housewife for five decades, sold a corset with 'invisible lacing' for many years (far right).
+Ambrose Wilson, the catalogue that, more than any other, brought traditional corsetry to the British housewife for five decades, sold a corset with 'invisible lacing' for many years (middle right).
 Another practical feature of this corset is that the side suspenders come a little further towards the front for ease of fastening.

 We have some of these corsets in the collection as well as a girdle with concealed back-lacing from Rigby & Peller.